 I also had the opportunity to serve as the director of orthodontics for the oral maxillofacial surgery residency at Wilford Hall Medical Center.
 This allowed me to build upon my knowledge and treatment techniques in the areas of surgical orthodontics, craniofacial anomalies, and cleft lip and palate.

 I am happy to continue to enhance that knowledge and share what I know with residents of the University of Texas Health Science Center at San Antonio orthodontic residency program.
 Within this capacity, I serve as a member of the craniofacial anomalies board at The Children’s Hospital of San Antonio.
-I am also enjoying serving as faculty at the Tri-Service Orthodontic Residency Program as I continue my service in the military as a reservist.

 In an effort to stay current with the latest innovations and technology in orthodontics, I attend study clubs and maintain membership with the American Association of Orthodontists®, World Federation of Orthodontists, Southwestern Society of Orthodontists, American Dental Association®, Texas Dental Association and the San Antonio District Dental Society.